lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 ## Installing Binaries with Homebrew

 Homebrew is a community-driven package installer and an essential tool for every hacker's toolkit.
 Homebrew automates the setup, compiling and linking of binaries.
-It also makes updates and uninstalling a binary a breeze.
+It also makes updating and uninstalling binaries a breeze.

 This is the first thing you should install on a fresh mac.
 Drop this snippet in a bash script to make sure homebrew gets installed: